bushuevzi/Notebooks/Readme.txt

-It's my Notebooks about lerning python
+It's my Notebooks about learning python
 For read I use Zim (desctop wiki)